-Most importantly, keep copies of all correspondence, bills and other related documents.
-You will need these in case you need to take your case to RERA or Dubai Rental Dispute Centre to resolve your future concerns.
+The most important thing is to keep copies of all correspondence, bills and other related documents.
+You will need these in case you need to take your case to RERA or the Dubai Rental Dispute Centre to resolve your future concerns.